tlevine/www.thomaslevine.com/content/!/ear-muffs/index.md

 3. I read in the manual for the Peltor TacticalPro that it and some other earmuffs have lots of fancy attachments.
 Notably, one is a system for talking to other people wearing earmuffs in loud places.
 That might be cool.
+4. All these earmuffs press against my glasses.
+This is slightly painful, it does something to my glasses, and it makes the world more loud (because it breaks the seal formed by the earmuffs).
+I want to get glasses that don't clash with the earmuffs.